cioportfolio/photofinish/docs/index.md

 5. Show the new image you have made
 6. If necessary repeat the steps and make adjustments until you can read the message.
 Some of the adjustments you might need to try:

-    - re-record the video making sure the LED strip is a vertical as possible
+    - re-record the video making sure the LED strip is as vertical as possible
     - change the shape of the tall thin section so that you capture the changing LEDs and not the static surroundings
     - change the width of the tall thin section so your final image is readable
     - change the order of the sections (right to left or left to right) so the words appear the right way round.